Nikos Pappas (basketball): Professional career

-Pappas made his professional debut in the Greek League with Panellinios, during the 2006–07 season.
-He made his debut in Europe's continent-wide second-tier level competition, the EuroCup, with Panellinios, during the 2007–08 season.
-He signed a 5-year contract with the Spanish League club Bilbao Basket in 2008.
+Pappas made his professional debut in the Greek League with Panellinios during the 2006–07 season.
+He made his debut in Europe's continent-wide second-tier level competition, the EuroCup, with Panellinios during the 2007–08 season, before signing a 5-year contract with the Spanish League club Bilbao Basket in 2008.

 He was loaned to the reserve team of Real Madrid, Real Madrid B, of the Spanish 4th Division, for the 2008–09 season.
-He was loaned to the Greek League club Kolossos Rodou for the 2009–10 and 2010–11 seasons.
-He was named the 2010 Greek League Best Young Player.
+He was loaned to the Greek League club Kolossos Rodou for the 2009–10 and 2010–11 seasons, and named the 2010 Greek League Best Young Player.
 In February 2012, he joined PAOK.
-He moved to Panionios for the 2012–13 season.
-With Panionios, he was the Greek League Top Scorer, and a member of the Greek League Best Five, in 2013.
+He moved to Panionios for the 2012–13 season, becoming the Greek League Top Scorer and a member of the Greek League Best Five in 2013.

 Panathinaikos (2013–2020)

 On 20 June 2013, Pappas joined the Greek club Panathinaikos.
-He was announced as a new player of Panathinaikos, for the following three seasons, along with his Panionios teammate Vlado Janković.
+He was announced as a new player of Panathinaikos for the following three seasons, along with his Panionios teammate Vlado Janković.
 During his second season with Panathinaikos, Pappas switched his jersey number from 15 to 11.

-On 22 April 2015, after winning his first EuroLeague MVP of the Round award, after the third week's game of the EuroLeague playoffs, in which he scored 25 points against CSKA Moscow, it was officially announced that Pappas had renewed his contract with Panathinaikos, until 2018.
-On 16 May 2015, Pappas suffered a torn ACL injury, and a tear of his meniscus, in a Greek League game against Kolossos Rodou, after falling awkwardly, after being fouled on a play by Vassilis Toliopoulos.
-He was operated on the day after, and his return to playing basketball was scheduled at 5–6 months time, at the earliest.
+On 22 April 2015, after winning his first EuroLeague MVP of the Round award and the third week's game of the EuroLeague playoffs, scoring 25 points against CSKA Moscow, it was officially announced that Pappas had renewed his contract with Panathinaikos until 2018.
+On 16 May 2015, Pappas suffered a torn ACL injury and a tear of his meniscus after a fall in a Greek League game against Kolossos Rodou, having been fouled on a play by Vassilis Toliopoulos.
+He was operated on the day after, and his return to playing basketball was scheduled at 5–6 months at the earliest.
 On November 30, 2015, in a Greek League game against Lavrio, Pappas made his first re-appearance in an official game, 6-and-a-half months after his injury.
 He scored 2 points in the game.

 During a press conference on July 3, 2020, it was confirmed by the team's new head coach Georgios Vovoras that Pappas was parting ways with the Athenian club after seven seasons.